 This is possibly the most important of all.
-Based on what you know about the business and/or product it’s important to create a customer persona.
+Based on what you know about the business or product offering, it’s important to create a customer persona.
 Here’s what I normally do to create customer personas.

 - Research competitors’ prospects and who you think are likely customers of the product you’re marketing.